 EMA will provide a community-based platform for the fellow to be exposed to the full spectrum of administrative topics:

 ● Emergency Department Management

-The fellow will be on staff at two EMA staffed Emergency Departments.
-Fellow will receive commensurate benefits and salary.USC Marshall School of Business (MMM) - One Year
+The fellow will be on staff at two EMA staffed ED's.
+Fellow will receive commensurate benefits and salary, as well as paid tuition for the MMM.USC Marshall School of Business (MMM) - One Year

 (1) First: Must be a board eligible, graduate/graduating resident of a three or four-year Emergency Medicine Residency program.

 (2) Second: Must be able to commit 1 week in Los Angeles to start MMM program during March.
 While official start date of the Fellowship is July 1st, the MMM program holds its first session in early March.
 As it is a progressive program, this session cannot be missed.

 Previous Fellows have used their 4th year elective time to complete the first portion of the MMM.